SurendraYdv/demoProject/README.md

-install all the packages with are listed in requirements.txt file
+Install all the packages with are listed in requirements.txt file